nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Swap to Odin and use Makarakarn (forces Akihiko to Power Charge -> Gigantic Fist)
 * Switch to Thor before Akihiko's attack to null it
 * Ziodyne on Thor turns
-* Thunder Reign/Ragnarok on non-Thor turns
+* Ragnarok on non-Thor turns
 * Reapply Makarakarn as needed (Ken is a dick sometimes)
 * Once Akihiko is alone you can use Tetrakarn instead of switching to Thor after Power Charge